 CHECK OFF LIST (For student use only.
-Not to be submitted to program) MUST BE COMPLETED BY THE FIRST DAY OF SUMMER SEMESTER.
+Not to be submitted to program) MUST COMPLETED BY JULY 1ST.
+FAILURE TO COMPLY WILL RESULT IN IMMEDIATE DISMISSAL FROM THE PROGRAM.

-- D Purchase the following: (Available at Bookstore)

-- Clinical uniforms

-- White Name Plate

-- Radiographic Markers (First numbered set)

-- Appropriate footwear (May be purchased outside of Bookstore)

-- CPR through American Heart Association ONLY!!
+- Purchase the following: (Available at Bookstore) - Clinical uniforms - White Name Plate - Radiographic Markers (First numbered set) - Appropriate footwear (May be purchased outside of Bookstore) □ CPR through American Heart Association ONLY!!
 (BLS with AED for HealthCare Providers.)

-- □ Register with CastleBranch:

-- Authorize Background Check

-- Upload Radiography Program Health Certificate

-- Upload Immunizations

-- Upload a copy of Driver's License or other government issued photo ID.

-- Upload CPR Card

-- □ Print, Sign and upload to the following to CastleBranch:
+Register with CastleBranch: \ - Authorize Background Check - Upload Radiography Program Health Certificate - Upload Immunizations - Upload a copy of Driver's License or other government issued photo ID. - Upload CPR Card □ Print, Sign and upload to the following to CastleBranch: \

+- - Complete Health Certificate (6 pages)

 - Handbook Policy Acknowledgement Form

 - HIPAA Policy

 - Release of Information

 - MRI Safety Screening Form

-□ Complete all Clinical Orientation Requirements (Packets Due on 3rd day of Orientation.
-Keep a copy for your records and upload to CastleBranch ASAP.)
+- □ Complete all Clinical Orientation Requirements\ (Keep a copy for your records and upload to CastleBranch ASAP.)

 - North Okaloosa Medical Center (Packet)

 - Fort Walton Beach Medical Center (Packet)

 - Twin Cities Hospital (Packet)

-- Sacred Heart Health Systems, INC. (Packet)
+- Sacred Heart Health Systems, INC. (CB BRIDGES)

+- □ Register for RTE 1000 Intro to Rad Tech

 - Purchase books for RTE 1000

 - Updated ISBN given during Orientation.

-All Documentation associated with CastleBranch must be listed as COMPLETE.
+- \ All Documentation associated with CastleBranch must be listed as COMPLETE.
 It is strongly recommended that students begin this process immediately in order to have ample time to comply with requirements.
 Facilities may deny student privileges if any clinical documentation/orientation/requirements are incomplete.
 Failure to comply with Facility Requirements may result in immediate dismissal from the program.